VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 ### Application Specific Controllers (MIDI Controllers, Video Editing, etc)

-First of all, this is done in a stupid way in most circumstances<a class="ptr">(5)</a>.
+First of all, this is done in a stupid way in most circumstances<footnote>In the case of things that can be used standalone, not connected to a computer, like my afforementioned MorningStar MC6 midi controller, it makes some sense.</footnote>.
 There is no reason you should have single use hardware that sends specific commands that are not programmable by the user.
 Like I said above, let's do all the mapping in software.
 This lets features be added later and users make better use of their controllers.

 But, let's look at some of what exists, and why I'm saying this.
 While other devices exist to pick on, I'm gong to focus on MIDI controllers as they're what I know.

 First though, for those unfamiliar, what is a MIDI controller?
 MIDI, or Musical Instrument Digital Interface is a bloody ancient standard that's still (mostly) 7-bit and let's you send control messages about actions on a controller made for music, often a piano keyboard, so, something like Key C4 Down, Velocity 8 or twisting a knob may be on a MIDI Control Channel (CC) and will be like CC43 changed to 127.
 Obviously in 2022 having a 7 bit standard is a bit archaic (something I've ranted about previously {{< button relref="Music/midi" color="Music" >}} here {{< /button >}}) and it's a rather stupid that it's taken until earlier this year for the improved MIDI 2.0 standard to even be ratified, but I digress.

 MIDI controllers come in all shapes and sizes, from a grid of RGB buttons to traditional keyboards to just a large array of knobs, so, naturally people took notice, and MIDI can therefore be used to control things it was never, ever meant for.
-People often try to use it to control video editors, 3D modeling software, and generally anything that Adobe<a class="ptr">(6)</a> makes.
+People often try to use it to control video editors, 3D modeling software, and generally anything that Adobe<footnote>Fuck Adobe.</footnote> makes.

 ![midi controllers](/hci/midicontrollers.webp)

-> Pictured here are the Novation Launch Key MkII (The big keyboard),  Launhpad MkII (the 8x8 grid), the Roli Seaboard Block, and two Roli Lightpad Blocks.  <a class="ptr">(7)</a> The Roli equipment uses MPE, a 'standard' that abuses the hell out of midi and does things with it that were never intended.
+> Pictured here are the Novation Launch Key MkII (The big keyboard),  Launchpad MkII (the 8x8 grid), the Roli Seaboard Block, and two Roli Lightpad Blocks.  <footnote>The Launchkey MK2 has an almost impressively bad keybed.
+Roli, the company behind the Seaboard Block and Lighpad Blocks is a bit controversial.
+Not like, Behringer levels of controversial, but still. ╮(─▽─)╭</footnote><footnote>Since I took this picture I have upgrade to a Launchpad Pro MK3 - which was pretty good - but then sold that too for an Ableton Push2.
+I also sold the Roli Seaboard and got an ExpressiveE Osmose.
+Both the Osmose and Push are huge upgrades, but have a cost to match.<footnote> The Roli equipment uses MPE, a 'standard' that abuses the hell out of midi and does things with it that were never intended.

 So now we have a crazy amount of controllers using a shitty standard instead of something that actually exposes more data and allows for finer control being used in ways that abuse the protocol instead of just exposing raw button down/up events and knob twists to the OS.